MycroftAI/documentation/_pages/configuring-nice-functions.md

+---
+post_title: Using nice date and time functions in your Skill
+author: Carsten Agerskov
+layout: page
+published: false
+---

 # Configuring some of the “nice” functions for a language

 The following functions are used to convert a Python datetime to a pronounceable string,